petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It's not hard to imagine why it would be nice for every single study to ship with a single button repro pack.

+Even if the software isn't nicely generalized and modularized, it's still much more useful to have something that works than something that does not.
+With a working project, one can make small changes to move it towards doing something new.
+With a non-working project,
+it can be challenging to even know where to start to get back to zero.

 ## Benefits to the individual

 Sadly, individuals are not going to be making decisions like whether